rickosborne/blackwater/_guide/200-people-and-races.md

 Advantages: Green Thumb 1 [5]; Hard to Kill 4 [8]; Silence 4 [20].
 Disadvantages: Mundane Background [-10]; Overweight [-1].
 Quirks: Fond of food and drink [-1]; Prefers to live underground. [-1]

+**NOTE:** Halfling's should use the [Scaling Weapons and Armor](../images/Scaling Weapons and Armor.png) rules from [GURPS Low Tech Companion 2: Weapons and Warriors](http://www.sjgames.com/gurps/books/Low-Tech/companion2/).